llyx97/Marginal-Utility-Diminishes/README.md

 # Marginal Utility Diminishes in BERT KD

-This repository contains implementation of the [paper](https://arxiv.org/abs/2106.05691) "Marginal Utility Diminishes: Exploring the Minimum Knowledge for BERT Knowledge Distillation" in ACL 2021.
+This repository contains the implementation of the [paper](https://arxiv.org/abs/2106.05691) "Marginal Utility Diminishes: Exploring the Minimum Knowledge for BERT Knowledge Distillation" in ACL 2021.

 The code for fine-tuning models (w/o knowledge distillation (KD)) is modified from [huggingface/transformers](https://github.com/huggingface/transformers).